VMatosECC/DataSets/README.md

 # DataSets
-Sample text files used by various apps
+Sample text files used by various apps.